 A PC 32 violation can be a felony or a misdemeanor in California.

-A person convicted of a misdemeanor under PC 32 can get the conviction expunged per Penal Code 1203.4.
-This is true provided that the defendant successfully completes his/her:
+If you are convicted of a misdemeanor under PC 32, you can get the conviction expunged per Penal Code 1203.4.
+This is true provided that you successfully complete your:

 - jail term, or